 So, let's get back to the slides now.

+Thank you.
 So, let's look at what's important to remember from what we have just seen.

 First, how to initialize initial object for tracking, and we saw two ways.
 There's automatic way, which is usually done by running certain detectors and getting bounding boxes out.
 And the second is manual, which usually comes from the user input.

 We also saw that we used a single tracking request per tracked object.
 The relationship here is one-to-one.